 Other impediments can be combated with various tactics such as policy initiatives, research, and financial assistance.
 The list of protected classes spans across more than a dozen categories, rendering a broad range of factors to take into consideration for such decisions.
-The City of Urbana, as well as several other organizations and public entities in the surrounding area, work to assist those facing housing challenges in several ways.
+The City of Urbana, the Champaign Urbana Tenant Union, Land of Lincoln Legal Assistance, and several other organizations work to assist those facing housing challenges in several ways.
 Educational programs, marketing material, and grant programs offer some form of assistance to those struggling in the housing market.
 Some of the programs offered by the City of Urbana include: